Best Backpack for Thailand | How to Pick a Backpack for Thailand

 When I backpacked along the Banana Pancake Trail years ago, I used a small shoulder bag.
 It was definitely more practical than a roller suitcase for moving along the sometimes sandy and usually potholed roads.
 Unfortunately, it was incredibly cumbersome to lug around on motorbikes and I’d pray it wouldn’t fall out from between the drivers legs as we ripped through the chaotic traffic.
 Even worse, it left me counting my steps as it pulled my entire body to one side.
 If you travel with a backpack you’ll breeze over the potholed or dirt roads, jump on and off motorbikes, and do it all without killing your back!

 What features should you be looking for in the best travel backpack for Thailand?
 What are the deal breakers and what could be considered optional ?
-Our Khmer Explorer Travel Set was built to be the best backpack for Thailand or epic adventures across the Banana Pancake Trail.
-That said, this post will help you make an informed decision in choosing the best backpack for your trip to Thailand.
+The Khmer Explorer Travel Set was built to be the best backpack for Thailand or epic adventures across the Banana Pancake Trail.
+That said, this post will help you decide on the features, and the best pack for your trip to Thailand.
 So let’s dive in!

 How big of a backpack do you need for Thailand?

 Most people backpacking Thailand seem to like traveling with backpacks 35L – 70L in size.
 There’s a large minimalist mob out there that seems intent on convincing the world that if it’s not a carry-on (typically under 40L) you’re doing something wrong.
 In my opinion, that’s completely false.
-Yes, it’s nice to avoid picking up a bag at the luggage carousel, but it’s really annoying having to be forced to be hyper aware of accidentally exceeding your liquid quota, accidentally packing your favorite swiss-army knife, or meeting the strict weight restriction issues you inevitably run into with checking a carry-on backpack.
+Yes, it’s nice to avoid picking up a bag at the luggage carousel, but it’s really annoying having to be forced to be hyper aware of accidentally exceeding your liquid quota, packing your favorite swiss-army knife, or meeting strict weight restrictions .
 Additionally, I didn’t even mention the annoyance of fighting with everyone on the plane for an overhead bin spot!

 I’ve traveled with both a 30L pack and a 60L pack in Thailand, both worked great.
-Ultimately, traveling with this 60L pack, allowed me not to won’t worry about having space for that extra Chang Beer tank top 😉 and I was under no obligation to fill it to the brim.
-I also find it much more enjoyable to have an emptier pack then one that is bursting at the seams.
+Ultimately, traveling with the 60L Khmer Explorer Travel Set, allowed me not to won’t worry about having space for that extra Chang Beer tank top ;).
+Plus, I was under no obligation to fill it to the brim and it’s much more enjoyable to have an emptier pack than one that is bursting at the seams.

 What features should a travel backpack for Thailand have?